vippsas/vipps-developers/test-environment.md

 Normal (real) users are not available, so you cannot use your own phone number with the test apps.

-**Important:** Do *not* use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.
+**Important:** Do *not* use the test phone number in the production environment, as the test number may be a phone number for a real Vipps or MobilePay user.

-### Install Vipps MT on iOS
+### Install MT on iOS

 The iOS test app is available for everyone in Apple TestFlight.
 You do *not* need an invitation or an activation code.